ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

 * `Edit` - changes the settings of the selected curve
 * `+` - opens the dialog to add a new curve
 * `-` - removes a curve
+* `Up`, `Down` (or `Arrows`) - move the metric up/down within the list - this is useful mainly in "Stack" view, since the sequence of metrics in this list determines the sequence in the stack
 * `User sidebar chart settings` - if checked, any curve settings are ignored, and the created chart serves as a proxy for the [Side Bar - Charts] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Side-Bar_Trends-view#charts))

 ### Curves Details